Flo-CS/dotfiles/README-opensuse.md

 ## Pre-dotfiles

-1) Install OpenSUSE Tumbleweed with the generic desktop preset, but in softwares customization, remove the default desktop environment
+1) Install OpenSUSE Tumbleweed
+  - Do not modify existing Windows partitions if any
+  - With the server preset but
+      - remove yast server utilities
+      - add fonts
+      - add x11 patterns, but remove icewm, and only select SDDM display manager
+  - Disable autologin
-2) Use nmcli or nmtui to connect to internet
+3) Use nmcli or nmtui to connect to internet
-3) Make zypper update or zypper dup
+4) Make zypper update or zypper dup
-4) Install hyprland, alacritty
+5) Install hyprland, alacritty
-5) Install xwayland because some apps still need X to work (in the future I want to remove it completly), see XWayland part of this docs for more information
+6) Install xwayland because some apps still need X to work (in the future I want to remove it completly), see XWayland part of this docs for more information
-6) Run hyprland one time and close it
+7) Run hyprland one time and close it
-7) Update the generated hyprland.conf file to change the keyboard layout, the terminal, the generated message, and screen zoom
+8) Update the generated hyprland.conf file to change the keyboard layout, the terminal, the generated message, and screen zoom
-8) Install git, git-credential-oauth, MozillaFirefox
+9) Install git, git-credential-oauth, MozillaFirefox
-9) Download KeepassXC AppImage (because trustworthy), warning it only runs on X for now
+10) Download KeepassXC AppImage (because trustworthy), warning it only runs on X for now
-10) Download KeepassXC database
+11) Download KeepassXC database
-11) Authenticate to Github and clone dotfiles
+12) Authenticate to Github and clone dotfiles

 ## Dotfiles